History of Ramsgate: Georgian and Regency Ramsgate

 Princess Victoria first came to Ramsgate in 1823 when she was only four years old and was a regular visitor throughout her childhood, staying at Albion House and Townley House on Chatham Street.
-Such holidays provided the young princess with some respite from her bleak and over-regimented upbringing.
-So even as Queen, Victoria always loved the town and cherished fond memories of the seaside, where she was occasionally allowed to play in the sands with her dog or briefly mix with other children.
+Such holidays provided the young princess with some relief from her regimented upbringing.
+So even as Queen, Victoria loved the town and cherished memories of the seaside, where she was occasionally allowed to play in the sands with her dog or briefly mix with other children.

 Ironically, Victoria's reign brought to an end Ramsgate's status as a stylish holiday resort.
 As medicine progressed, the benefits of seawater were discounted and with the boom in railways, a host of other locations were suddenly within easy and comfortable reach of London.
 Instead of taking the waters, new fashions emerged among the rich and wealthy – like the country weekend, or a day at the races or a week at the tables.
 While Royalty now preferred the French Riviera to the North Sea coast.

 Rents fell and Ramsgate gently declined throughout Victoria's reign.
 The focus of the town's economy switched to fishing and more everyday tourism.
 Even the town's harbour was supplanted when Dover built the Western Docks in 1848.
 So, the last sight on embarkation from Britain was no longer the White Cliffs of Ramsgate, but the White Cliffs of Dover.

-So today, much of Ramsgate's Regency heritage is still on view, creating a flourishing tourist trade for the various walks and trails on offer.
-Wandering from Wellington Crescent on the East Cliff to the Royal Crescent on the West Cliff, you can follow the blue plaques to experience the whole gamut of military and social history from the period.
-While down on the quay, there is a wide range of popular cafés and restaurants.
-Or you can take in the whole vista of the Royal Harbour from the vast sun-deck on top of the beautifully restored Royal Pavilion – the largest Wetherspoons in the country - where locals and holiday-makers alike enjoy the sun and the fresh sea air.